PLOS One: Abstracting and indexing

+The journal is indexed in the Directory of Open Access Journals (DOAJ) and in major scientific databases, including:

 Response to controversial publications

 Alleged sexism in one peer review instance

 On April 29, 2015, Fiona Ingleby and Megan Head, postdoctoral fellows at the University of Sussex and Australian National University respectively, posted a rejection letter, which they said was sent to them by a peer reviewer for a journal they did not wish to name.
 The rejection letter concerned Ingleby and Head's paper about differences in PhD-to-postdoc transition between male and female scientists.
-The reviewer argued that the authors should "find one or two male biologists to work with" to ensure the manuscript doesn't drift into "ideologically biased assumptions", comments which the authors found to be "unprofessional and inappropriate" and veering into sexism.
+The reviewer argued that the authors should "find one or two male biologists to work with" to ensure the manuscript does not drift into "ideologically biased assumptions", comments which the authors found to be "unprofessional and inappropriate" and veering into sexism.
 Shortly afterward, the journal was reported to be PLOS One.
 By May 1, PLOS had announced that it was severing ties with the reviewer responsible for the comments and asking the editor who relayed them to step down.
 PLOS One also issued an apology statement following the incident.